cloudsigma/cloudsigma-docs/billing.rst

 .. http:get:: /pricing/

-    Gets the pricing information that applies to the cloud.
+    Gets the pricing information that are applicable to the cloud.
 Subscription prices use a burst level of 0.

     :statuscode 200: no error